ARKANSAS STATE hosts

 The last win streak started with a road-swing through the state of Louisiana beginning October 16.
 ASU defeated New Orleans 3-0, Louisiana-Lafayette 3-1 and Louisiana-Monroe 3-0 over the weekend.
 Neeley was named SBC Defensive Player of the Week following the weekend sweep.
 The Red Wolves returned home to top Florida Atlantic October 24 before falling to Florida International the next day.

 Arkansas State won its last two matches on the road, winning at UALR 3-2 and North Texas 3-0.

 The end of the 2008 season also marked the end of head coach Craig Cummings' time at Arkansas State.
 Cummings announced his resignation in February 2009 after 13 years at ASU, and Justin Ingram was named head coach in April.

-Arkansas State will be back in action Saturday afternoon when they travel to Western Kentucky to take on the Golden Panthers of Florida International.
+The Red Wolves will be back in action Saturday when they travel to Miami, Fla. to take on the Golden Panthers of Florida International.
 The match is set to begin at 6:30p.m.
 (CST).

 ASU Sports Information